ace-subido/ace-subido.github.com/src/_posts/2019-09-20-napkin-math-owning-a-yacht.md

 - Yacht maintenance, as a rule of thumb, usually costs ~10% of its boat value per year.
 So if you have a 5MUSD yacht, expect 500kUSD/year in costs.
 - It's a fast depreciating asset (10% p.a.).
 - People buy yachts for fun.
+- If you rent out a yacht, that's called "chartering".
+Charter price isn't determined alone on how good the yacht is.
+The food, service and crew also contributes to this.
+Crew should be top notch, polite, can communicate clearly and be good at service.
 - Italian and Turkish ship building brands are super popular.
 - Monaco is the super yacht capital of the world.
 - Online Yacht listings are usually outdated, so you'll need a yacht broker to find a yacht, and a yacht surveyor (with an engineering background) to check it out if it's good.